dokoe1900/ImageDetection-with-docker/README.md

-# YOLO automation environment construction
+# yolov3 automation for Docker

 This project uses a Linux shell script to automate the process of cutting images learned in Yolov3 with Python (Open CV) and saving them in a new directory.
 In addition, environment settings can be automatically constructed based on Docker.